 The active components in sunscreen, both organic and inorganic, combine to shield the skin from the sun's rays.
-Sunscreens are available in different forms such as sprays, liquids, lotions, powders, and creams.
+It is available in different forms such as sprays, liquids, lotions, powders, and creams.

-Sunscreen comes in two primary varieties: chemical sunscreen and physical sunscreen.
-You can choose the sunscreen that is appropriate for your skin type by being aware of the two main types of sunscreens, which are detailed below.
+Sunscreen comes in two primary varieties: chemical and physical.
+You can choose the one that is appropriate for your skin type by being aware of the two main types of sunscreens, which are detailed below.

 The inorganic physical UV filters in physical sunscreen, often known as "mineral" sunscreen, reflect, scatter, and block the sun's rays before they reach the skin.
 These physical blockers, often referred to as active minerals, are created to sit on top of the epidermis rather than be absorbed by the skin.

 It is essential to consider any allergies you could have to chemicals while selecting a sunscreen brand.
-Furthermore, you must check that the sunscreen's chemicals won't mess with your hormone levels.
+Furthermore, you must check that the chemicals used in making the product, so that it won't mess with your hormone levels.
 As per the proposed rule of the FDA in 2019, there is a list of ingredients banned in any sunblock as they can be toxic to the body’s functioning.
 So, keep a watch for these ingredients when reading product labels.
 Here is what you need to consider for choosing the right sunscreen.

 You must consider the amount of time you will be exposed to the sun, its intensity, and the activities you will be engaging in while in the sun.